Computer Information Systems

 - Sidewalk Material Classification on Multimodal Data using Deep Learning

 - Integrating AR and VR for Mobile Remote Collaboration

 - Virtual Reality Mobile Physics Lab App

-Professor Tang’s research grants include:
+Dr. Tang’s research projects include:

 - National Science Foundation Research Grant, “PFI-RP: Smart and Accessible Transportation Hub for Assistive Navigation and Facility Management”, BMCC PI, collaboration with faculty at CCNY, Rutgers University and Lighthouse Guild, 2018-2021.